 ➲ Mix the dry stuff.

-In a large mixing bowl, combine the gluten free flour, almond flour, psyllium husk, baking powder, and salt.
-Whisk thoroughly to eliminate any lumps.
+In a large mixing bowl, combine the gluten-free flour, almond flour, psyllium husk, baking powder, and salt.
+Whisk everything thoroughly to break up any lumps and ensure an even distribution of the ingredients.
+This step is key for a consistent texture and a loaf that rises beautifully without dense spots.

 ➲ Combine the wet ingredients.